-The Joel Van Haren Documentary “Plucked” receives its world premiere at the 2019 Tribeca Film Festival on Sunday April 28.
+The Joel Van Haren Documentary “Plucked” received its world premiere at the 2019 Tribeca Film Festival on Sunday April 28.

-Plucked tells the story of a stolen Stradivarius violin, its half-competent crooks, Milwaukee’s finest, who had no idea what a Stradivarius looked like (or why it was worth millions of dollars), and the violin and violinist that both lived to play another day.
+Plucked tells the story of the theft of Frank’s current violin, its half-competent crooks, Milwaukee’s finest, who had no idea what a Stradivarius looked like (or why it was worth millions of dollars), and the violin and violinist that both lived to play another day.

 A Violin’s Life Vol. 2: Music for The ‘Lipiński’ Stradivari